Chart Color Schemes

 Gables lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 using 2022 as the base year for covered SA2 areas, and NSW State Government's SA2 level projections released in 2022 using 2021 as the base year for non-covered areas.
-Exceptional growth is predicted over the period from 2025 to 2041, with the suburb expected to expand by 13,959 persons based on aggregated SA2-level projections, reflecting an increase of 155.1% in total population over these 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the Gables expected to expand by 14,748 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 144.7% in total over the 17 years.

 Frequently Asked Questions - Population